slepox/azure-storage-cpp/README.md

 ### Via NuGet

-To install the binaries for the Azure Storage Client Library for C++, type the following into the [NuGet Package Manager console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):
+To install the binaries for Microsoft Azure Storage Client Library for C++, type the following into the [NuGet Package Manager console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):

 `Install-Package wastorage -Pre`